Cory Doctorow: Enshittification

-In criticising the decay in usefulness of online platforms, Doctorow in 2022 coined the neologism enshittification, (which he calls enpoopification on public airwaves) which he defines as a degradation of an online environment caused by greed:
+In criticising the decay in usefulness of online platforms, Doctorow in 2022 popularised the neologism enshittification, (which he calls enpoopification on public airwaves) which he defines as a degradation of an online environment caused by greed:

 Here is how platforms die: first, they are good to their users; then they abuse their users to make things better for their business customers; finally, they abuse those business customers to claw back all the value for themselves.
 Then, they die.
-I call this enshittification, and it is a seemingly inevitable consequence arising from the combination of the ease of changing how a platform allocates value, combined with the nature of a "two sided market," where a platform sits between buyers and sellers, hold each hostage to the other, raking off an ever-larger share of the value that passes between them.
+I call this enshittification, and it is a seemingly inevitable consequence arising from the combination of the ease of changing how a platform allocates value, combined with the nature of a "two-sided market," where a platform sits between buyers and sellers, hold each hostage to the other, raking off an ever-larger share of the value that passes between them.

-The word gained traction in 2023, when it was used by a variety of sources in reference to several major platforms discontinuing free features in order to further their monetization or taking other actions that were seen to degrade functionality.
+The word gained traction in 2023, when it was used by a variety of sources in reference to several major platforms discontinuing free features to further their monetisation or taking other actions that were seen to degrade functionality.
 In its annual vote, the American Dialect Society designated enshittification as 2023's Word of the Year.

 In November 2024, the Australian Macquarie Dictionary selected it as its word of the year, defining it as follows:

 The gradual deterioration of a service or product brought about by a reduction in the quality of service provided, especially of an online platform, and as a consequence of profit-seeking.

+Doctorow expanded upon the term in a full length book entitled Enshittification: Why Everything Suddenly Got Worse and What To Do About It, published in 2025.